marckruzik/Proportional_Drive_Space/README.md

 ### ScottPlot (nuget)
 Used in the notebook, [ScottPlot](https://scottplot.net/) displays the chart.

-This notebook is a good way to see how to use several aspects of ScottPlot:
-* stacked bars: with their left and right positions
+* Stacked bars: with specified left and right positions.
-* vertical display
+* Vertical display.
-* explicit position for bars and ticks: to display data in the order provided by the code, as ScottPlot sets the first element at the bottom of the chart
+* Explicit positioning for bars and ticks: ensuring data is displayed in the order provided by the code, as ScottPlot is designed to place the first element at the bottom of the chart.
-* textual ticks: left axis, the drive names
+* Textual ticks: on the left axis, displaying the drive names.
-* custom ticks: bottom axis, the total size in Gb
+* Custom ticks: on the bottom axis, showing the total size in GB.
-* custom legend: to create and display a legend independently from the bars code
+* Custom legend: for creating and displaying a legend independently from the bar code.

 ### Custom calculations
-The total height of the graph is automatically extended, depending on the unmber of drives.
+The total height of the graph is automatically adjusted based on the number of drives.

 ## Shortcomings
 * Small values are displayed in a space that is too small (see [complex example](image/complex.png)).